YieldRay/dler/README.md

     // check `response.ok` before writing to file
     // if is not ok, an error will be thrown attachmentFirst?: boolean;
-    // use attachment field specified in Content-Disposition first streamOptions?: Parameters<typeof createWriteStream>[1];
+    // use attachment field specified in `Content-Disposition` first, if exists streamOptions?: Parameters<typeof createWriteStream>[1];
     // the options object for `createWriteStream()` function, if needed onProgress?: (receivedLength?: number, totalLength?: number) => void;
-    // if `content-length` is not provided, `totalLength` will get `0` onReady?: (resp?: Response, saveAs?: string) => void | string;
+    // if `Content-Length` is not provided, `totalLength` will get `0` onReady?: (resp?: Response, saveAs?: string) => void | string;
     // callback when start to save file to the disk, if a string is given
     // file will saved as provided name, notice that this name will be the final path directly